 Visit Anchorage’s mission is driving economic and social value for Anchorage residents, businesses, and visitors through tourism.
 In short, Visit Anchorage works to bring all the benefits of travel to our community.

 Visit Anchorage, is the destination marketing organization (DMO) charged with representing Anchorage and all the communities of the municipality, through the strategic development of the visitor and meetings industries.

 Visitors, residents, travel agents, tour operators, media, and meeting planners contact a DMO to receive official destination information.
 As a reliable, authoritative travel resource, DMOs provide each of these audiences with information to help in their decision-making and trip planning.

 Visit Anchorage is also a partner for local businesses, helping to educate and promote local businesses.

 So what do you sell?

 Our organization markets Anchorage.
-Through our programs, we are able to leverage our collective marketing power for the good of the city and of individual members, allowing many to make inroads into markets they wouldn’t be able to access as individual business.
+Through our programs, we are able to leverage our collective marketing power for the good of the city, residents, and local companies, allowing many to make inroads into markets they wouldn’t be able to access on their own.